theresa-m/class-init-experiments/README.md

 ## Added prints to -Xlog:class+init to approximate klass size
 jdk modifications: https://github.com/openjdk/jdk/compare/master...theresa-m:class-init

+1-single-static - class with one static field
+- SingleStatic: 1714 bytes
+2-two-static - class with two static fields
+- TwoStatic: 1781 bytes
+3-two-static-two-clinit - class with one static field and an inner class with a static field
+- TwoStaticTwoClinit: 1773 bytes
+- IODHHelper: 1864 bytes

 ## Klass size from Xlog
 *note: this klass value is actually the length of ClassFileStream data